mtceballos/SIRENAdoc/SIRENAfunctions.rst

         Used in :cpp:func:`medianKappaClipping`

-.. cpp:function:: int FindSecondaries(int maxPulsesPerRecord, gsl_vector *adjustedDerivative, double adaptativethreshold, ReconstructInitSIRENA *reconstruct_init, int tstartFirstEvent, int *numberPulses, gsl_vector **tstartgsl, gsl_vector **flagTruncated, gsl_vector **maxDERgsl)
+.. cpp:function:: int FindSecondaries(int maxPulsesPerRecord, gsl_vector *adjustedDerivative, double adaptativethreshold, ReconstructInitSIRENA *reconstruct_init, int tstartFirstEvent, int *numberPulses, gsl_vector **tstartgsl, gsl_vector **flagTruncated, gsl_vector **maxDERgsl, gsl_vector **lagsgsl)

     Located in file: *pulseprocess.cpp*

-    This function runs after :cpp:func:`InitialTriggering` to find all the events (except the first one) in the first derivative of the (low-pass filtered) record.
+    This function runs after :cpp:func:`InitialTriggering` to find all the events (except the first one) in the first derivative of the (low-pass filtered) record by using the Adjusted Derivative detection method.

     Steps:

     - Declare variables
+    - Establishing the criteria of the slope of the derivative depending on the sampling rate
-    - It is possible to find the tstarts...
+    - It is necessary to find the tstarts...

-      It looks for an event and if a pulse is found (foundPulse=true), it looks for another event
+      It looks for an event and if a pulse is found, it looks for another event

         - It looks for an event since the beginning (or the previous event) to the end of the record.
           The first condition to detect an event is that the :cpp:member:`adjustedDerivative` was over the :cpp:member:`threshold`

+            - Select the model of the found pulse from the libary by using the 1st sample of the derivative (*samp1DER*)
+            - Dot product between the detected pulse and the pulse template in 3 different lags

+                - If maximum of the dot product found :math:`\Rightarrow` Stop calculating dot products in more lags
+                - If maximum of the dot product not found :math:`\Rightarrow` Calculate dot products in more lags (number of lags is limited to 5)

+            - If maximum of the dot product not found :math:`\Rightarrow` tstart is the first sample crossing above the threshold (without jitter)

+                - Average of the first 4 samples of the derivative
+                - Find model in order to subtract

+            - If maximum of the dot product found :math:`\Rightarrow` Parabola analytically defined :math:`\Rightarrow` Locate the maximum :math:`\Rightarrow` New tstart (with jitter)

+                - Iterative process in order to extract the best template from the library:
+                    - *samp1DER* correction
+                    - Find the model from the libary by using the corrected *samp1DER*
+                    - Dot product in 3 lags
+                    - Locate the maximum of the parabola
+                - *samp1DER* correction
+                - Find model in order to subtract
+                - Template correction
+                - Average of the first 4 samples of the derivative

+            - The second condition to detect an event is meeting the criteria of the slope of the derivative

         - Subtract the model from the adjusted derivative